 Heidi finally wraps up the definition with “…of the most relevant quality information.”
 In other words, you are to curate and share content that offers both relevant and quality insights.

 Seasoned marketers also use content curation to fill in gaps in their social media stream.
 Here are 10 frequently asked questions by content marketers about content curation.

 You can either watch the video for FAQ’s about curated content or keep scrolling:

 What is content curation marketing?

-Content curation marketing is the strategy used in marketing to accomplish the content production frequency and demands every day.
-This marketing strategy is used by marketers when there is no time to publish fresh content.
+Content curation marketing is the strategy used in content marketing to accomplish the content production frequency and demands every day.
+In this, the editor gathers the best and relative content from various source provides his useful insight on it and share it with his audience.
+This content curation marketing strategy is used when there is no time to publish fresh content.

 Is Content curation legal?

 As long as you mention or cite the source you curated content from, it’s legal.
 Using someone else’s content as your own is what’s illegal.
 Whereas, content curation marketing is combining the best resources out there and using them as a reference to make your blog interesting for your audience.
 Therefore we can’t call content curation illegal, scrapping or copying.

 Many popular businesses and websites like Huffington Post use Content curation marketing as their primer marketing strategy with a set of rules to keep it legal and make Content curation work: